 If you’re a Disney fan who grew up in the ’80s and ’90s, you likely have a stack of Disney VHS tapes collecting dust somewhere.
 Some savvy collectors have been listing their vintage “Black Diamond” Collection Disney tapes on eBay for thousands of dollars, but is anyone really buying them for such a big price tag?
-If you have some of these vintage VHS tapes from the 80s and 90s what is your Disney VHS tapes worth today?
+If you have some of these vintage VHS movies from the 80s and 90s what is your Disney VHS tapes worth today?

 Among these so-called rare listings on eBay, you can find copies of The Little Mermaid with its accidentally controversial cover art for an asking price of hundreds or thousands of dollars.
 Sellers typically describe this Little Mermaid VHS as “rare” and “banned,” but as you can see when scrolling through the listings, there are many copies currently available on the auction site.